 "Blind river accommodation at its finest stay and play."

 Lake Lauzon Resort is open all year long for superb fishing, camping and beautiful scenery.
-We are glad to accept any bookings for Winter, Spring, Summer or Fall.
+We are glad to accept all bookings for Winter, Spring, Summer or Fall.

-From cruising the 120 km shore line, to enjoying beautiful sunsets and roaring campfires, you will find all you need to make your holiday a memorable one.
+From cruising the 140 km shore line of Lake Lauzon or Lake Huron, to enjoying beautiful sunsets and roaring campfires, you will find all you need to make your holiday a memorable one.

 Please feel free to browse our website for photos, videos and information on the resort and local activities.